November 7, 2018 | 4 Min Read

 To mitigate missed and cancelled appointments, take these steps:

-- Confirm that patients will be attending their appointment.
+• Confirm that patients will be attending their appointment.
 Personally calling or using an automated call, text, or email service inside of Juvonno can drastically help.

-- Maintain a waiting list of customers.
+• Maintain a waiting list of customers.
 Calling back customers that would like to fill cancelled appointments not only helps your clinic recover a loss of revenue, but also provides services for your patients in a timely manner.

-- Create a clear missed appointment & late cancellation policy.
+• Create a clear missed appointment & late cancellation policy.
 Having patients fill out a missed/late policy form will help them think twice about running late to an appointment or cancelling without proper notice.

 3. Which practitioners are following clinic policies and finishing charting?

 Use your charting dashboard to make sure your practitioners can clearly see a list of their appointment charts that have not been completed.
-Having an easy to read list allows practitioners to view the outstanding charts they have yet to complete and lock.
+Having an easy-to-read list allows practitioners to view the outstanding charts they have yet to complete and lock.

 If the practitioner is simply not locking their chart, let them know it is best practice to lock the chart.
-You can also look into potentially booking them in on a Juvonno webinar or direct one-on-one training with a customer service representative.
+You can also look into potentially booking them in on a Juvonno webinar or direct one-to-one training with a customer service representative.

-4. Get to know your patients
+4. Get to know your patients.

 We know it would be ideal to have your clinic filled with appointments 100% of the time, but that is not always the case.
-By using the Patient Demographics Report you can to see the age, gender, locality, and payor demographics of all your patients.
+By using the Patient Demographics Report, you can see the age, gender, locality, and payor demographics of all your patients.
 Knowing the demographics of your patients can lead to proactive marketing efforts towards attracting the attention of individuals like your current share of patients.

-You can also identify new opportunities by knowing who your current clientele is made up of, and marketing towards the patients that have a lower share of your overall patient demographics.
+You can also identify new opportunities by knowing who your current clientele is made up of and marketing towards the patients that have a lower share of your overall patient demographics.
 Tapping into new markets can open your organization up to new patients, partnerships, and opportunities.

-5. Payments pending and receivables
+5. Payments pending and receivables.

 It’s important to know if there is a pattern behind why some of your payments are consistently pending or in receivables.
 Is it because the insurance provider does not have the correct information from your clinic?
-Reaching out to some of the insurance providers that consistently have delayed patient payment might help answer that question.
+Reaching out to some of the insurance providers that consistently have delayed patient payments might help answer that question.